 Make Constant Change Work for You: Improve Your Performance Confidence and Job Security

-Mary has experienced 8 downsizing events, and coached job searchers and survivors of downsizing alike.
-She speaks from experience about how to manage through the seeming never-ending cycle of change and how to take charge of your own experience.
+Presenter, Mary Schaefer has experienced 8 downsizing events.
+She coaches job searchers and survivors of downsizing alike.
+Mary speaks from experience about how to manage through the seeming never-ending cycle of change.

-- Distinguish yourself so that you increase the likelihood that you are viewed as indispensable.
+- Stand out so you are more likely to be viewed as indispensable.

 - Start now on developing a network that can help you when you really need it.